 - Finely slice the garlic

-Warm 1 tbsp of oil in a frying pan on a medium heat, then add the courgette, garlic, paprika, salt and pepper and fry for 4-6 minutes until soft and all the liquid has steamed away, stir in the bacon bits, then set aside
+Warm 1 tbsp of oil in a frying pan on a medium heat, then add the courgette, garlic, paprika, salt and pepper and fry for 4-6 minutes until soft and all the liquid has steamed away, stir in the bacon bits and walnuts, then set aside

 Pre-rolled filo packs tend to have six rectangular sheets so open them out and then cut down the centre to create 12 square sheets